-- Provide support and advice for all staff working with pupils who have SEND. - Support pupils with SEND to develop their personality, talents and abilities to the full (UNCRC Article 23). - Encourage all pupils with SEND to develop a respect for human rights, respect for parents, their own and other cultures and the environment (UNCRC Article 29).
+- Provide an appropriately qualified Special Educational Needs Co-ordinator (SENCo) who will oversee and work with the SEND Inclusion Policy. - Provide support and advice for all staff working with pupils who have SEND. - Support pupils with SEND to develop their personality, talents and abilities to the full (UNCRC Article 23). - Encourage all pupils with SEND to develop a respect for human rights, respect for parents, their own and other cultures and the environment (UNCRC Article 29).